 The print() is a built-in R function that prints its argument.
-The print() function accepts three arguments and does not return any value.
-Instead, the print() method will print out the argument on the screen.
+It accepts three arguments, prints the argument on the screen, and does not return any value.

 print(data, digits, na.print)

-data: It specified the argument to be displayed.
+data: It specifies the argument to be displayed.

 digits: It defines the minimal number of significant digits.